 Robert’s son is going to call me back.
 But I’ve been so remiss in postings on my site, that I wanted to tell you this much of the story now while I’m still as excited as I have been each time I’ve found another of our Veterans Air families.
 It reminds me that this adventure really did happen!
 And that I must be more diligent in my efforts to find more of our crews and founders.

-I’m including this photo again – in hopes that when Robert Chambers’ sons and daughters visit the site, they will be able to say to me, “Hey!
-Our Dad is in this photo.”
+I’m including this photo again – in hopes that when Robert Chambers’ sons or daughter visit the site, they will be able to say, “Hey!
+Our Dad is in this photo!”

 More to come!